 Skilled software engineers are in extremely high demand, making employment prospects for graduates in the computing and ICT industry superb.

 As a student at the National Software Academy you will get many opportunities to meet and work with companies and build your industrial contacts.

 Cardiff University’s Careers and Employability Service is available to all students.
-Our School also has a dedicated Careers Officer and a Placement Officer that will be able to assist you with any careers advice.
+Our School also has a dedicated Careers Officer and a Placement Officer who will be able to assist you with career advice.